Tags

 Usage

-Below is the usage of Func delegate.
+Below is the usage of the Func delegate.

 static void Main(string[] args)